tarikels/deutsche-bahn-traveltimes/README.md

 ### Example Routing Query

 For example the routing pipeline can be reused independently.
 After installing the dependencies, load a GTFS feed, filter it to a service day, build the RAPTOR indices, and run a query between two stops.
-The repository exposes this as a small public API via `gtfs_toolbox` and `routing_algorithm`.
+The repository exposes this as a small public API via `gtfs_toolbox` and `ratpor_core`.

 ```python
 from gtfs_toolbox import load_feed, subset_feed_by_date_window, gtfs_time_to_seconds